danwag06/react-onchain/README.md

   --version-description "Bug fixes and improvements"
 ```

-All other configuration (payment key, destination address, build directory, versioning contract) is automatically loaded from `.env` and `deployment-manifest.json`.
+All other configuration (payment key, build directory, versioning contract) is automatically loaded from `.env` and `deployment-manifest.json`.
+The destination address is automatically derived from your payment key.

 ## CLI Usage